bresyd/mag_refinement/README.md

 **no_of_iterations**  number of iterations to run
 **threads**  number of threads to use where appropriate
 While the script is running, you can check the number of contigs and the (rough) total size of each iteration with the two commands `wc -c  it*/spades*/*filtered.fa` and `wc -l  it*/spades*/*filtered.tab`.
 Once the total size and number of contigs is stable, you might terminate the script and start looking at your assemblies.
-I also highly recommend checking (and if necessary refining) the assembled contigs from iterations of interest using the anvi'o programm [anvi-refine](https://anvio.org/help/main/programs/anvi-refine/).
+I highly recommend checking (and if necessary refining) the assembled contigs from iterations of interest using the anvi'o programm [anvi-refine](https://anvio.org/help/main/programs/anvi-refine/).